Part II: Human computing

 This simple shift in perspective marks computing’s Copernican revolution.
 For decades, Human-Computer Interaction (HCI) defined our relationship with technology through strict separation: humans on one side, computers on the other.

 Human-Centered Design (HCD) built on this foundation, teaching us to empathize with users and design for their needs.
-But both share the same assumption: humans vis-à-vis technology, with design as the bridge between them.
+But both share the same premise: humans vis-à-vis technology, with design as the bridge between them.

 That paradigm is ending.
 We are entering the age of Human Computing: an era where intelligence is no longer human alone.